-This begins in little ways, for example, when they are taught to color only inside the lines.
+This begins in little ways, when they are taught to color only inside the lines.
 Much of their learning involves replicating and duplicating exactly what is taught.
 If not careful, children experience a world where little value is placed on creative expression.
-If you want creativity to prosper, you have to work that muscle.
+If you want creativity to prosper, you have to work this muscle.

 Make sure that you notice moments of creativity.

 Especially during the younger years, give energy to moments of your child’s creativity.
 Rather than ignoring them when they’re playing in creative ways, or working their imagination, spend a few moments noticing them doing these activities.

 You must give energy to the activities that you value….if you want those characteristics to grow.
 In the case of creativity, you can do your part by making sure that you catch your kids…while they are being creative.
 Don’t wait until the project is over….catch them while it’s happening.

 In this way, you invest your energy in what you really value.
 This will ensure that you use every ounce of your influence to nurture those creative juices and to keep that muscle strong.

 Be the person you want your kids to be.

 As I have mentioned in other articles on my TerrificParenting website, you cannot escape what you model.
 If your kids grow up in a home where you model creativity and using your imagination, they can’t help but become a part of this.

 Children emulate their parents.
 It’s just the way it is.
 You have remarkable influence just through the behavior you model every day to your kids.